Ben Weingart: Career

 Weingart traveled the country with a grifter named Lieber who Weingart described as a "phony doctor."
 The duo teamed up to sell magnifying lenses as eyeglasses in small towns throughout the west.
 Weingart moved to Los Angeles in 1906.
 Still a teenager, he became a delivery driver for the Diamond Laundry Company.
 His horse and wagon route took him to various hotels in downtown Los Angeles where one of his clients offered him a job as hotel manager.
 Weingart came to own the Winchester Hotel in Los Angeles, California and a portfolio of more than 200 other hotels.
 A self-made businessman, Weingart built a fortune and was a millionaire by his early twenties.

 Weingart was also an inventor.
 He built a robot that could respond to piano chords, and developed a high-speed computing counter, and registered patents for various other inventions, including a vacuum cleaner that could reach under furniture, and a novel design for a toilet paper holder.

 In 1949 he partnered with Louis Boyar and Mark Taper to acquire 3500 acres of agricultural land near Long Beach, The group formed the Lakewood Park Company and with financing from Prudential Insurance, built 17,000 affordable homes in the new community of Lakewood, California.
 The group built the Lakewood Center in 1953, and two years later Lakewood was the largest planned city in the United States.
 From his office at 1301 Wilshire, at the corner of Witmer, in Downtown Los Angeles, Weingart operated his real estate empire through a corporation called “Tragniew,” (Weingart spelled backwards).
 Weingart owned or controlled many real estate assets, including Consolidated Hotels Corporation, a holding company that operated several modest hotels on Skid Row in Downtown L.A., as well as many shopping centers, office buildings, and more than two hundred apartment buildings throughout the city.

 In 1951, Weingart and his wife Stella set up what is now the Weingart Foundation.
-According to their website, the foundation has made grants exceeding $1 billion dollars, and their work is aimed at "advancing racial, social and economic justice in Southern California."
+According to their website, the foundation has made grants exceeding $1 billion, and their work is aimed at "advancing racial, social and economic justice in Southern California."